JsonGallagher/color_palette_generator/README.md

 ## Contributing

 Contributions to this project are welcome!
-Please refer to our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License